Ecommerce Growth

 • Increases the average order value (when done right)

-Understand the Market Basket Analysis
+Understand Market Basket Analysis

-Market Basket Analysis breaks down how a retailer can analyze customer shopping habits by examining the items customers purchase in one transaction.
+It analyzes shopping habits by examining the items customers purchase in one transaction.

 How to run Market Basket Analysis?
 Here’s a handy guide.

-Understand how Product Affinity impacts the customer experience
+Understand how Product Affinity impacts customer experience

 Keep reading: 17 Surefire ways to upsell in eCommerce & increase average order value